components.email

 in the inbox

-Surveys, polls, tabs, and video—interactive components without sending people off to their browser.
-Export HTML that fits your ESP and your campaign workflow.
+Polls, tabs, timers, and video.
+Interactive components that keep people in the email.
+Export HTML that fits your ESP and CRM campaign workflow.

-Classic programs chain opens, clicks, site loads, and form submits—each step loses people.
-Advanced experiences fold the valuable action into the message: higher engagement, less tab-switching, and creative that feels closer to what leading brands ship.
+Classic campaigns chain actions, CTA clicks, site loads, cookie consent and form submits.Each step loses people.
+Fold the valuable action into the email: more engagement, less application-switching, creative built for curiosity.

-Same campaign goal—fewer steps when the survey stays in the send
+Same campaign goal, fewer steps when the survey stays in the inbox.

 Sent